coleifer/huey/docs/guide.rst

     priorities with Redis, use the :py:class:`PriorityRedisHuey` instead of :py:class:`RedisHuey`.

+    Every other storage layer supports task priorities natively:
+    :py:class:`SqliteHuey`, :py:class:`CySqliteHuey`,
-    Task prioritization is fully supported by :py:class:`SqliteHuey`, :py:class:`PostgresHuey`,  and the file-based :py:class:`FileHuey`.
-The
+    :py:class:`PostgresHuey`, the file-based :py:class:`FileHuey`, and the
-    in-memory storage layer (used when :ref:`immediate` is enabled) also supports task priorities.
+    in-memory storage layer used when :ref:`immediate` is enabled.

 Huey tasks can be given a priority, allowing you to ensure that your most important tasks do not get delayed when the workers are busy.